kuldeepstat/GDM-DNAm-Biomarker/README.md

 ## Software

+## Software and Dependencies

-The analyses were conducted primarily in R. Major packages used across the workflow include packages for DNA methylation preprocessing, EWAS, feature selection, machine learning, ROC analysis, and visualization.
+All analyses were conducted in R. The workflow uses R packages for DNA methylation preprocessing and quality control, missing-value imputation, epigenome-wide association analysis (EWAS), feature selection, machine-learning model development, performance evaluation, ROC analysis, and visualization.

-Package-specific dependencies are loaded within the corresponding analysis scripts.
-Detailed software and package-version information will be added to the repository to facilitate reproducibility.
+The required packages are specified within the corresponding analysis scripts.
+To facilitate computational reproducibility, the R version, package versions, and session information used for the analyses will also be provided in this repository.

 ## Reproducibility